-Rickie brings over 14 years of experience in sports medicine, successfully rehabilitating everyone from the recreational athlete, to the “weekend warrior”, and the elite athlete.
+Rickie brings over 17 years of experience in sport medicine, successfully rehabilitating everyone from the recreational athlete, to the “weekend warrior”, and the elite athlete.

 After graduating from the University of Manitoba, Rickie moved to Minneapolis and for 11 years worked in Sports Medicine, focusing her practice in the rehabilitation of post-operative shoulder rehab, and shoulder injuries, including rehabilitation of the Minnesota Twins, and Rehabilitation of the Runner, including video analysis.
 Rickie has worked with many professional athletes, elite marathoners, and Ironman triathletes.

-Rickie is excited about all of the opportunity for Sport Medicine in Manitoba that will be offered at the Sport for Life Centre and looks forward to helping you reach your goals whether they be to return to work or return to a high level of sport.
+Rickie is excited about all of the opportunity for Sport Medicine in Manitoba that is offered at the Sport for Life Centre and looks forward to helping you reach your goals whether they be to return to work or return to a high level of sport.

 Born in Edmonton and raised in Winnipeg, Mike graduated the University of Manitoba with a Bachelor of Science in 2000.
 He moved to Minneapolis to attend Northwestern Health Science University, College of Chiropractic graduating with a Doctor of Chiropractic in 2004.
 During this time, Mike also completed his EMT certificate and worked at the University of Minnesota Emergency Medical Services.